huciupaul/Capstone-AI-Group-2/README.md

 The decoding is the reverse process of encoding, which loads the pre-trained model, takes the encoded data, batches it, and decodes it batch by batch to the original dimension and shape.
 Finally, the decoded dataset is created and saved to another HDF5 file for visualization.

 ## Clustering
 Modularity-based clustering consists of six files in total.
 Main file is `main_with_loop_only_features.py` which uses functions defined in `clustering_func_only_features.py`, `modularity.py`, `spectralopt.py` and `_divide.py`.
 In the main file, after the clustering process is done, the clusters are saved to .npz files.
-These clusters then can be used in `main_load_clusters.py` which postprocesses, calculates average time between extreme and precursor events, detects false positives and negatives and plots phase space plot, tesselated phase space plot and Dissipation time series with background color plot.
+These clusters then can be used in `main_load_clusters.py` which postprocesses, calculates average time between extreme and precursor events, detects false positives and negatives and plots phase space plot, tesselated phase space plot and Dissipation time series with background color plot. `main_load_clusters.py` also saves the precursor centroids that have been validated to lead to an extreme event as `Precursor_Centroids.h5` for the decoder.

 ### Implementation
 The clustering implementation is distributed across multiple scripts: